ThingsMyMacDoes/Add-file-creation-date-to-filename-shortcut/README.md

 ex. before : Sketch template.png
 ex. after  : 2024-07-15-Sketch-template.png

-The Date structure and the separator can be customised on the Shortcuts app
+The Date structure and the separator can be customised in the Shortcuts app